JHUDMC/Manual/LabOperations.md

 ### Steps to making someone a patron of the DMC:

-The "DMC Member Questionnaire" includes our new member video, a brief set of questions affirming that the applicant has watched the video, and our membership agreement.
+The "[DMC Membership Application](https://cglink.me/2dh/s82182)" includes our new member video, a brief set of questions affirming that the applicant has watched the video, and our membership agreement.
 1. Have them navigate to https://cglink.me/2dh/s82182 on their phone, any computer, or in an Incognito window on the booking kiosk.
 2. They should sign into HopkinsGroups and click "Existing Users: Sign In" to log in with their JHED and password.
 (They should already be registered in HopkinsGroups if they're a Homewood student.)
 3. After they've completed the questionnaire, they should have a "DMC Member Badge" affirming their membership.